-Stacked auto insurance combines the uninsured/underinsured motorist coverage limits for multiple vehicles or policies in order to increase the maximum amount an insurer will pay for a claim, while unstacked insurance does not allow combined coverage limits.
-Stacked insurance is only available in 32 states.
+Stacked car insurance combines the uninsured/underinsured motorist coverage limits for multiple vehicles or policies in order to increase the maximum amount an insurer will pay for a claim.
+Unstacked insurance refers to auto insurance coverage limits that cannot be combined across vehicles or polices.

 Key Things to Know About Stacked vs. Unstacked Insurance